-It is a defense to a sexual assault policy violation that the Respondent neither knew nor should have known the Complainant to be physically or mentally incapacitated.
+It is a defense to a sexual assault policy violation that the Respondent did not know and should not have known that the Complainant was physically or mentally incapacitated.
 "Should have known" is an objective, reasonable person standard that assumes that a reasonable person is both sober and exercising sound judgment.
 Incapacitation occurs when someone cannot make rational, reasonable decisions because they lack the capacity to give knowing/informed consent (e.g., to understand the "who, what, when, where, why, or how" of their sexual interaction).